 Author: David Dorrough

-But this is not the grim, heavy kind of cynicism that depresses or annoys—on the contrary, it’s as lighthearted and jovial as they come.
 So relax and enjoy the ride, and get ready to laugh.
 A lot.
 And along the way, you just might find some food for thought here and there.
-You also might find you’ve become intimately acquainted with several true-to-life, flesh-and-blood characters as they try to maneuver through the numerous ordinary yet ridiculous situations their wacky world constantly presents them with.
+You also might find you’ve become intimately acquainted with several true-to-life, flesh-and-blood characters as they struggle to maneuver through the numerous ordinary yet ridiculous situations their wacky world constantly throws at them.

 Why This Book

 Revolution is a very long slice of life type of book.
 It follows a large group of people whose lives intersect over the course of a year.
 Some of their stories are outrageous, some of ordinary, and some just came off as a bit bizarre.
 But all these story lines revolve around a married couple: Bill and Yvonne Smede.
 They’ve been married for years, with children, and their love has tempered to something much cooler.
 At times, they felt like they were still together out of habit, but they really clung to that habit and, thus, to each other.
 They were such an ordinary, uninteresting couple, but the people around them definitely added a lot of interest and color and wonderings of what, exactly, was wrong with them.

 My review: “The only ones who didn’t seem to have a story of their own was the couple Revolution is centered around: Bill and Yvonne Smede.
 I liked them.
 They were very low-key and as functional and dysfunctional as many couples who have been together can be.
 Their interactions with all the other characters was a lot of fun and really made them feel like they were the normal ones in this sea of varying and amusing personalities”